gotouerina/siRNA-predict/README.md

 # siRNA-predict
-A fast siRNA predictor in un-normal animal or plant
+A fast siRNA predictor in no model organisms.
+Files of sequences should be recongnized as FASTA format.

 ## Install